1. Paper Title

 This is your opportunity to attract the reader’s attention.
 Remember that readers are the potential authors who will cite your article.
 Identify the main issue of the paper.
 Begin with the subject of the paper.
 The title should be accurate, unambiguous, specific, and complete.
 Do not contain infrequently-used abbreviations.

-The title of the paper should be in 16 pt bold Berlin Sans FB Demi and be centered.
+The title of the paper should be in 16 pt bold Berlin Sans FB Demi and be left-aligned.
 The title should have 0 pts space above and 12 pts below.

 2. Authors Name and Affiliations

 Write Author(s) names without title and professional positions such as Prof, Dr, Production Manager, etc. Do not abbreviate your last/family name.
 Always give your First and Last names.
 Write clear affiliation of all Authors.
-Affiliation includes: name of department/unit, (faculty), name of university, address, country.
+Affiliation includes: name of department/unit, faculty, name of university.
 Please indicate Corresponding Author (include email address) by adding asterisk (*) in superscript behind the name.

 Author names should be in 12 pt Times Roman bold with 12 pts above and 12 pts below.
 Author addresses are superscripted by numerals and centered over both columns of manuscripts.
 Author affiliations should be in 12 pt Times Roman italic.
 The body of the text should commence 2 lines (24 points) below the last address.

 3. Abstract and Keywords